kate-orlova/spe-tricks/README.md

 #  Sitecore PowerShell Extensions Tricks
  Sitecore PowerShell Extensions (SPE) tricks are a set of useful PowerShell scripts everyone working with Sitecore should have at hand.
+ Scripts are grouped into folders based on the specific functionality:
  * CRUD
     * delete an unwanted item with its child items permanently;